-Pregnancy is the physiological condition of a woman, starting from the moment of conception of the foetus and goes on with the baby’s growth, until birth.
+Pregnancy is the physiological condition of a woman, starting from the moment of conception of the foetus, including the baby’s growth, until birth.
 Pregnancy is usually categorised by weeks (for a total of 40) and lasts around 280 days.
 Under particular circumstances, the baby can be born before (premature birth) or after the estimated due date.

-Conception is the result of the semen entering the woman’s reproductive system.
-The spermatozoa in the semen then travel through the cervix to the Fallopian tubes.
-The ovum or egg, which can be found in the Fallopian tubes, is then fertilised by a sperm and undergoes a series of cellular divisions while it travels to the uterus.
+Conception is the process that occurs as a result of semen entering the woman’s reproductive system.
+The spermatozoa in the semen then travel through the cervix to the fallopian tubes.
+The ovum, or egg, which can be found in the fallopian tubes, is then fertilised by a sperm and undergoes a series of cellular divisions while it travels to the uterus.
 If more than one egg is released, or if one fertilised egg splits into more than one embryo, this leads to a multiple pregnancy.

 Once it has reached the uterine cavity, the fertilised egg adheres to and penetrates into the uterine lining (the endometrium).
 From that moment on, the foetus starts developing.

 Between weeks eight to 13, the mother’s body will start changing; the baby’s genital organs will differentiate and the vocal cords will be formed.
 At that time, the most critical part of the pregnancy is over, leaving behind most risks of abortion or health problems for the baby.
-So, the second trimester of pregnancy begins.
+This is the period of time when the second trimester of pregnancy begins.

 During the last month of gestation (weeks 35 to 40), the baby will be fully developed and will start turning upside down, with the head towards the pelvic cavity.